-Presidential Leaders will meet again in January 2021 to reconnect, reflect on their leadership growth, and to frame the topic for the second annual Student Forum in May 2021.
+Student Presidential Leaders will meet again in January 2022 to reconnect, reflect on their leadership growth, and to frame the topic for the third annual Student Presidential Leaders Forum in May 2022.

 The Clinton Center’s Student Presidential Leaders Series will bring together a combined group of 15 high school educators and 15 high school students who seek to make an impact on their communities.
-Throughout the year-long experience, students and educators will build grow in leadership ability, civic engagement, and vision
+Throughout the year-long experience, students and educators will grow in leadership ability, civic engagement, and vision.

 Through this program, participants will build connections with peers and educators from across the state, get inspired by established leaders, and learn how to make a meaningful impact.
 After being immersed in learning at the sessions, students and educators ignite action in their schools, communities, and beyond by turning their knowledge into action.

 The program’s culminating event will be a Student Presidential Leadership Forum, which will focus on the importance of leadership practice, and gives students the opportunity to reflect on personal experiences that reveal both their core values and individual approach to leadership.

 With concern for the health and safety of our visitors, staff, and volunteers, the Clinton Center has implemented COVID-19 safety protocols.

 All visitors aged 12 and over entering the Clinton Presidential Center must be fully vaccinated as defined by the CDC and must show proof of vaccination.
 Those who are unable to produce proof of full vaccination (physical card, copy, or photograph) will not be permitted to enter the facility.